Celebrate Toronto Pride. Learn more.

 Evening

-At 7 p.m., the opening ceremonies take place on the main stage with the first of the Festival Weekend’s acts, including Grace Hamilton, AKA Spice, also known as ‘The Queen of Dancehall.’
-You can turn up to cheer on the Trans March, which starts at 8 p.m. on the corner of Church and Hayden streets, before scoping out the dance parties.
-The Black Eagle, Toronto’s original leather and denim bar, also on Church Street, is a safe bet for a lively time.
+At 7 p.m., the opening ceremonies take place on the main stage with the first of the Festival Weekend’s acts, including several international pop sensations.
+You can turn up to cheer on the Trans Pride Rally and March, which also starts at 7 p.m. on the Community Stage, before scoping out the dance parties.
+Black Eagle, Toronto’s original leather and denim bar, is a safe bet for a lively time.

 Morning